In this article, I’ll make recommendations for what homeschooling supplies you need to get started, even if you’re on a tight budget.

 Science Lessons & Supplies

 - Go outside – nature and cool internet videos are all you need to get started.
+We like Mystery Science videos.

 - Binoculars – Choose age-appropriate ones from Rainbow Resource.
 I’d recommend a science basket that holds these types of materials so they don’t get destroyed/ lost.

-- Magnifying Glass – Choose an age-appropriate one from Rainbow Resource
+- Magnifying Glass – Choose an age-appropriate one from Rainbow Resource.

 - Field Guides – a few recommended ones are linked below, but I didn’t want to list a ton of things here since that gets more into curriculum choices!

-How to Organize Your Homeschool Supplies List
+Shopping Tips & Organizing Your Homeschool Supplies List

-I find it easiest to jot down what I’m going to get for each school year all in one place by where I’m going to buy it.
-Here’s what I do to plan for purchases and budget for our supplies.
+This is exactly what I do to plan for purchases and budget for our supplies.
 In my personal experience, it’s a good idea to do this all in one big planning session, but I know some moms just keep a running list on their phone and watch for sales.

 - Print out the template below or draw lines on a paper to create 4 quadrants.

-- Write “don’t need” in the last quadrant and write down things you see in your own home that you do not need to buy!
+- Write “DON’T NEED” in the last quadrant and write down things you see in your own home that you do not need to buy!

 - Plan a trip to the store around back to school shopping time (early on a weekday morning is the least busy time) to grab the cheap, basic school supplies in stores.